 Following these best practices during development will improve your system’s security at the source-code level.
 You can then containerize your project knowing it’s safe to use in production, with a lower risk of unknown vulnerabilities being present.

-Tools are only one part of good cloud-native security; your approach to the problem is also critical.
+Security tools and platforms are only one part of good cloud-native security; your approach to the problem is also critical.
 Some proven strategies include:

 For the greatest protection, you should incorporate all four of these components into your cloud-native security plan.